 Guest Artist Support

-Twenty-six years ago, the Saint Paul Art Crawl was formed to make the Twin Cities aware of the Lowertown resident artists and provide a format to sell art.
+Twenty-seven years ago, the Saint Paul Art Crawl was formed to make the Twin Cities aware of the Lowertown resident artists and provide a format to sell art.
 Since then, as the Art Crawl evolved to include artists throughout St. Paul, increasing numbers of artists who were not Lowertown residents participated in the bi–annual art crawls.

-Some host buildings set up a marketplace or art fair environment in which several dozen artists show and sell their work; other buildings designate hall space for their guest artists.
+Some buildings set up a marketplace or art fair environment in which several dozen artists show and sell their work; other buildings designate hall space for their guest artists.

 In addition, several businesses, such as restaurants and shops, host guest artists and often promote a featured artist for the Crawl weekend.